Sepulcro en Tarquinia - an introduction to the poem

 un cisne flota en música de Liszt

-a swan floated on the music of Liszt
+a swan floats on the music of Liszt

 las muchachas más jóvenes bebían